EdenKupe/anarchysf/pages/s/007100 Charles Stross.md

 _Iron Sunrise_ was recommended by <a href="http://nwsfsnews.blogspot.com/2009/10/i-wanna-read-sf-anarchy.html"> Common Action</a> at the panel 'Beyond The Dispossessed: Anarchism and Science  Fiction' at the Seattle Anarchist Bookfair in October 2009.
 It is also included  in <a href="http://seesharppress.wordpress.com/2013/10/24/anarchist-science-fiction-favorite-novels/"> Teflon</a>'s list.

 _Glasshouse_  won the 2007 Prometheus Award.
 In <a href="http://seesharppress.wordpress.com/2013/10/24/anarchist-science-fiction-favorite-novels/"> Teflon</a>'s list it is described as "A brutal tale about gender roles and  conformity."

+_The Apocalypse Codex_ is one of the author's Laundry Files series. <a href="https://seesharppress.wordpress.com/2013/10/24/anarchist-science-fiction-favorite-novels/">Teflon</a> notes that "Its treatment of both the absurdity and deadly menace of Christian fundamentalism is spot on."
+It's also included in Teflon's <a href="https://seesharppress.wordpress.com/2015/01/05/a-few-favorite-atheist-science-fiction-novels-and-books-on-cults/">list</a> of Notable Atheist Science Fiction Novels.

 According to <a href="http://seesharppress.wordpress.com/2013/10/24/anarchist-science-fiction-favorite-novels/"> Teflon</a>, part of _Neptune's Brood_ "is set in a sympathetically portrayed deep sea anarchist  society of genetically modified humans."
 The author himself describes it as  "a parable for our times about the banking crisis and the spiralling growth of  debt that is rapidly enslaving us to a floating pool of transnational financial  instruments that nobody really understands or owns." [<a href="http://www.antipope.org/charlie/blog-static/2014/09/crib-sheet-neptunes-brood.html">Charlie's  Diary</a>] The novel was inspired by Stross's reading of Graeber's _Debt: The First 5,000 Years_.